ioBroker/ioBroker.repositories/README.md

 You can find some help in this [PDF](http://forum.iobroker.net/download/file.php?id=11259) (Only german) See **Adapter Testing** Section.

 ### Types
 The io-package.json must have attribute type in common part.
 Like here https://github.com/ioBroker/ioBroker.template/blob/master/io-package.json#L43 (Line can be changed with the time.
-Please report if this link do not point to according line any more)
+Please report if this link do not point to according line any more):

     - general
     - hardware
     - lighting